felipenlunkes/cv/index.md

 * Interested in computing history, emulation and preservation of historical software;
 * Operating system collector: from Version 1 Unix through 86-DOS and Windows 1.0 to Windows 11 and FreeBSD 13.
 Talk to me about an operating system and I'll probably have a disk, floppy or ISO image;
-* I use the command line more than the graphical interface;
-* Proplayer from Minecraft and GhostWire: Tokyo.
+* Minecraft and GhostWire: Tokyo player.

 <hr>